kayexpert/church-cms/VERCEL-HOBBY-PLAN-NOTES.md

 - Modified query to look for messages scheduled in the last 24 hours
 - Increased batch size for daily processing
 - Added better logging for daily processing windows

+### Authentication Updates
+- Updated cron endpoints to support both header-based and query parameter authentication
+- Vercel cron jobs use query parameters since custom headers are not supported
+- Manual triggers still use Authorization headers for security

 ### Updated Documentation
 - `SCHEDULER-README.md`